siongui/userpages/content/articles/2012/05/21/show-math-on-web%en.rst

 .. rubric:: :code:`\int_{-\infty}^{x}e^xdx =e^x`
    :class: align-center

+.. adsu:: 2

 Copy the HTML code in the below of the website, put on your web page, and you will see:

 .. role:: raw-html(raw)
    :format: html